willgraham0/signal_processing/README.md

 The Fourier transform involves changing our signal into a linear combination of independent vectors that each represent a different frequency of sinusoid that makes up the signal.
-The extend to which each frequency contributes to the overall signal is provided by the coefficient of this independent vector.
+The extent to which each frequency contributes to the overall signal is provided by the coefficient of each independent vector.

+#### A Simple Fourier Transformation

 Let us create a random signal of length 64 that is formed of 3 sinusoids of random frequency.